-My physical inspection of the roof void area was restricted due to insulation material and limited suitable crawl boards.
+My physical inspection of the roof void area was restricted due to insulation material, flooring and the dimensions of the roof space.
+As a result the roof void area was only viewed from the access hatch.

 Concealed areas beneath and around bath/shower trays were not visible.
 Water spillage in these areas can often be discovered unexpectedly with resultant damage to concealed parts of the fabric.